selembad/David-Selemba-Portfolio/README.md

 NFL-Play_by_Play_Film_Model.ipynb - Computational Modeling and Data Science 2 project on the optimal usage of subjective PFF film scores for college and NFL quarterbacks.
 The file is part of a larger group project and used both OLS and machine learning models (pandas, numpy, sklearn train_test_split, MLP_Classifier, matplotlib)

+College Basketball Draft Declaration Research- Senior capstone project analyzed in R Studio focused on optimizing NBA draft selection and long term earnings.
+Focus included data wrangling and scraping as well as regression techniques using a discontoinuity.

+EV Charging Research- Research paper and analysis in R focused on the impact of chagring station growth throughout NY state on the rise of electric vehicles.
+Focus included data visualization, wrangling, and modeling using multiple linear regression and KNN.

 Please contact me at selembad@msu.edu with any questions or inquiries